France

 In parallel with the abolition of the CVAE, the rate of the cap on CET according to value added, currently set at 2%, will be decreased as depicted in the table below:

-Are eligible investment expenditures incurred in connection with activities contributing to the production of batteries, solar panels, wind turbines and heat pumps.
+Eligible investment expenditures are incurred in connection with activities contributing to the production of batteries, solar panels, wind turbines, and heat pumps.

-This tax credit would apply to applications filed as from September 27, 2023 and would apply to accredited investments until December 31, 2025.
+This tax credit would apply to applications filed as of 27 September 2023 and would apply to accredited investments until 31 December 2025.

 Tax regime for reinsurance captive companies